 How about a little commentary on the way to your destination?
 With Whistler Shuttle’s transfer service, you’ll get a guided tour from your driver as well as a very comfortable ride in a premium vehicle.
 This is another good option if you want to travel direct from the airport, particularly as their shuttles have no set departure times; they wait for you to arrive, even checking your flight status to see if you’re delayed.
 Of course, this level of service comes at a higher cost than your average bus, but it does give you some peace of mind.

 All of the operators above utilise their own fleet of vehicles.
-Ridebooker, on the other hand, harnesses the power of multiple fleets, including some of the above, to offer a super-cheap lift ($13 fixed price each way) from downtown Vancouver to Whistler, even at the last minute.
+Ridebooker, on the other hand, harnesses the power of multiple fleets, including some of the above from downtown Vancouver to Whistler, even at the last minute.
 They do this by filling the empty seats on services run by various companies, making this a seriously compelling option if you don’t mind which operator you end up getting.

 Stay tuned to our blog and social media channels for more insight and more tips and tricks to experiencing the best of the unique mountain town of Whistler on a budget.